 Are you a doctor?

-And that’s it with the Italian present tense!
+And that’s the end of our lesson on the Italian present tense!
 If you still have any doubts about this tense, feel free to leave a comment.

 Aiuta Lingookies con un 👍!